jorgesalhani/StoreWebProject/README.md

 #### Admin-side pages

-By inserting the endpoint /admin to your url (that is: localhost:3000/admin) (yes, there is no autentication :sad: )
+By inserting the endpoint /admin to your url (that is: localhost:3000/admin) (yes, there is no autentication 😞 )
 1. **Admin page**
 * Navbar with Products, Clients, Orders sections